My stories for Blue Ridge Public Radio

 Special Programs

-In March and April 2021, I solely produced separate hour-long programs for BPR’s “The Porch.”
+I produced every element of two hour-long programs for BPR’s “The Porch.”

 The first focused on artists of this region coping with their mental health through a year of turmoil.
 You’ll hear stories from several artists from this region, along with research and thoughts from psychologists both about the trope connecting artists and mood disorders and alternatives to traditional counseling.